mattfemia/CSxLink/README.md

 #### Database Setup

 - The application requires a postgresql database to be added into the application.
 To create the tables required, run the queries in setup.sql [here](https://github.com/mattfemia/CSxLink/tree/master/sql).
-Database environment variables should be stored in an .env file.
+Database credentials should be stored in an .env file.
 The .env file should be added to the root of the project directory: csxlink/.env

 ## Pull Requests